 A: Drilling and cutting, for example, lathes and mills with numerical control, commonly known as “CNC,” laser cutting machines or 3D printers for more specific applications.

-A: The origins of cnc can be traced back to the late 1940s and early 1950s when they were first developed to automate the machining of complex parts, thus improving accuracy and efficiency in manufacturing.
+A: CNC machines’ origins can be traced back to the late 1940s and early 1950s, when they were first developed to automate the machining of complex parts, thus improving accuracy and efficiency in manufacturing.

-Q: What are some common cnc operations performed?
+Q: What are some everyday CNC operations performed?

-A: Some common cnc operations include milling, turning, drilling, engraving, contour machining, etc, which are used to shape and finish various materials.
+A: Some common CNC operations include milling, turning, drilling, engraving, contour machining, and others, which are used to shape and finish various materials.

 A: CNC Manufacturing allows for high precision, consistency, and efficiency when producing parts because it reduces human error while increasing productivity within industrial applications.